Talking Back to the EMU-AAUP About Yik-Yak

 Anyway, the bottom line is banning Yik Yak at EMU is (IMO) short-sighted and just not very smart.
 I expect more from the union leadership.
 After all, all it would take to investigate this a Google search and signing up for an account.
 My hope is the EMU-AAUP is a bit more savvy when it comes to the actual issues of contract negotiations.

-4 thoughts on “Talking Back to the EMU-AAUP About Yik-Yak”
+4 Replies to “Talking Back to the EMU-AAUP About Yik-Yak”

 1. To your point but also slightly off topic, when will this site get a mobile template?
 That out of the way, I like your line of reasoning.
 I was concerned by the note.
 Frankly, since the yaks were public, they should have just republished them so we could know what the issue was.
 There seemed to be a lot of innuendo, but the actual wrongdoing was never detailed.
 I don’t think the union leadership has entered the modern era when it comes to tech.
 They also shouldn’t cast students on the whole as presumptive bullies.